Vibrant, adaptive, equitable cities created by and for everyone.

 With its distinguished Governing Board and accomplished Advisory Board, the Center develops, funds and operates programs that:

-‣ Broaden civic engagement with increased concentration on marginalized populations (equitable engagement)
+‣ Broaden civic engagement and cultivate leadership with increased concentration on marginalized populations (equitable engagement)

 ‣ Encourage and assist collective inquiry and utilization of community-based participatory planning